plasma-group/plasma-operator/README.md

 Open a new terminal.
 In this new terminal use the following command:
 $ plasma-chain testSwarm # spam your Plasma Chain with tons of test transactions 😁

+6) [optional] Check the maximum txs/sec throughput on your machine Open a new terminal.
+In this new terminal use the following command:
+$ plasma-chain benchmark

 ```

 ### To open your port, you may need to forward traffic from port 80 to port 3000